sovaai/chatKit-lib/docs/apimethods/sendMessageAPI.md

 # sendMessageAPI
-## Description
-Send messages to the module to call request
+This method send messages to the module to call request

 # Usage
 To make any changes you need: